ueler/angular-rxjs-unsubscribe/README.md

 since the callback logic from the destroyed component still runs (infinitely) in the background otherwise.

 ### Angular HttpClient
 The Angular HttpClient creates an observable that eventually completes.
-Therefore the same applies.
+Therefore it is prone to unwanted side effects but not to memory leaks.

 ### Angular ActivatedRoute
 For observables from the ``ActivatedRoute`` you do not have to unsubscribe manually.